 Pandemics have had a profound influence on art — the COVID-19 pandemic won’t be an exception.
 Watch this discussion regarding how art has been shaped by disease outbreaks and how artists respond to them.
 The conversation sheds new light on how art becomes a diary of human history and what we can expect this latest entry to look like.
-Featuring artist and physicist Enrique Martínez Celaya, Provost Professor of Humanities and Arts at USC Dornsife; Dr. Jonathan T.D.
-Neil, director of the Center for Business & Management of the Arts at Claremont Graduate University; and Dr. Andy Campbell, Critical Studies Professor at USC Roski School of Art and Design.
+Featuring artist and physicist Enrique Martínez Celaya, Provost Professor of Humanities and Arts at USC Dornsife; Jonathan T.D.
+Neil, director of the Center for Business & Management of the Arts at Claremont Graduate University; and Andy Campbell, critical studies professor at USC Roski School of Art and Design.

 Who Will Benefit

 – Artists who continue to shape their creative responses to the COVID-19 crisis

 – Those looking to understand how artists have reacted to past pandemics through their work

 – Creatives searching for economic solutions within museums and galleries

 Andy Campbell is a critical studies professor at USC Roski School of Art and Design.
 Campbell is an art historian, curator and art critic who has worked with leading higher education institutions and museums for a decade.
 Campbell’s scholarly and curatorial work explores the identity-based politics of sexuality, queerness, race and feminism, addressing how these movements manifest themselves in visual culture.
 Campbell holds a BA from Oberlin College, and a MA and PhD from the University of Texas at Austin.